Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Discussion

-To extend the scheme of \secref{s:Kaspi} for larger delays, a generalization of \thmref{thm:Kaspi} is needed.
-Unfortunately, the optimal rate--distortion region for more than two decoders remains an open problem and is only known for the case when the source and the possible SIs form a Markov chain (``degraded'').
-Nonetheless, achievable regions for multiple decoders have been proposed in \cite{HeegardBerger85}, which can be used for the construction of schemes that accommodate larger delays.
+To extend the delayed ACK scheme of \secref{s:Kaspi} for the case of delayed ACKs by one time instant, to larger delays, a generalization of \thmref{thm:Kaspi} is needed.
+Unfortunately, the optimal rate--distortion region for more than two SI options (\eg, with or without~correlated SI $\by$) remains an open problem and is only known for the (``degraded'') case when the state and the possible SIs form a Markov chain.
+Nonetheless, achievable regions for multiple SI options have been proposed in \cite{HeegardBerger85}, which can be used for the construction of schemes that accommodate larger delays.